shashankgehlot/PizzaMaker-Restapi/README.md

 ###EndPoint Details
 ### On Url: `localhost:8000/`
-###1
+##1
 ```
 pizzatype/
 ```
 Can take Request  `GET` ,`POST`<br>
-On GET Request: Expected Response if data Is Present in data Base
+On GET Request: Expected Response if data Is Present in DataBase
 ```
 {
     "data": [